OfekRainish/OfekRainish_notebook/Notebook_posts/about.md

 permalink: /about/
 ---

-I am futur Ms student in marine biology science in Haifa university.
+I am currently a Ms student of marine biology science in Haifa university.
 My project will be based on metabolomics and microbiology

 ### More Information